 Orlando is foodie heaven and food tours are a fun way to explore.
 But…food tours also mean being in a larger group.
 I have to make small talk with strangers?
 Not as an introvert.
 Instead, skip the small talk by creating your own food tour with your love.

 There are several places for you to start that will allow you to experience a little bit of everything Orlando has to offer.
 Making your way down Park Ave. in Winter Park is a great idea.
 This street boasts several delicious restaurants and dessert shops, such as Bosphorus, Prato, Briarpatch, Kilwins, and Peterbrooke Chocolatier.
 You can also do this in Mills 50 and Downtown Orlando as the options are limitless.
 Or, hop on the SunRail on a weekday to conduct your tour through multiple locales.

 With the rise of food delivery services like UberEats, DoorDash, and Bite Squad, it’s so much easier to get food that you want instead of ordering pizza or Chinese again.
 You can also stop and get dinner from your favorite place on the way home from work, like Farm & Haus which offers online ordering.
 Now, this sounds like something you might do with the kids during the week, but getting a sitter and enjoying some quality time at home can be a great experience.
-This time allows for you to catch up on your favorite shows (especially if you’re behind on Game of Thrones final season) or you can connect on a deeper level with our new connection tool, Up Date.
+This time allows for you to catch up on your favorite shows (especially if you’re behind on Game of Thrones final season).

 Bookstore + Coffee Shop